Time Series Forecasting with LLMs: Understanding and Enhancing Model Capabilities: What are LLMs' Preferences in Time Series Forecasting?

-In this subsection, we delve into the input sequence preferences for time series forecasting with LLMs.
-Our experiments are conducted on both real datasets and synthetic datasets.
-Throughout this subsection, we use GPT-3.5-turbo-instruct and GPT-4 for time series forecasting and measure model performance through $R^2$ and Mean Absolute Percentage Error ($\text{MAPE}$).
+In this subsection, we investigate the input sequence preferences for time series forecasting with LLMs.
+We conduct experiments on real datasets with GPT-3.5-turbo and GPT-4-turbo, measuring model performance through MAPE.
+To further validate our findings, we also use GPT-3.5-turbo and Gemini-1.0-Pro to forecast multiple-period time series on synthesized datasets.